-- Apples: I love using Macintosh, Honeycrisp, Gala, Cortland, or Pink Lady apples for my sauce, but you can use a mix, or use whatever you have on hand.
-If you use a tart apple, like granny smith, your applesauce won’t be as sweet.
+- Apples: You can use your favorite apple or a combination of apples for this easy applesauce recipe.
+I love using Macintosh, Honeycrisp, Gala, Cortland, Red Delicious, Golden Delicious, or Pink Lady apples for my sauce, but you can use a mix, or use whatever sweet apples you have on hand.
+If you use tart apples, like granny smith apples, your applesauce won’t be as sweet.

 - Water: You could change this to apple juice or orange juice for additional flavor and sweetness, but this also adds sugar to your sauce and my kids really do prefer it with just water.

 You can absolutely add your favorite fall spices to this before or after cooktime, if that’s your thing – I like a tiny dash of cinnamon on mine.